Streemo/wilson/README.md

 #### `wilsonInstance.score(positives, total, optionalCallback(WCI, rawRatio))`

 You can think of the raw ratio, upVotes/totalVotes, as a score between (0,1) But this isn't acceptable, as seen above.
-Without a callback, `.score(positives, total)` returns an interval of numbers, both between (0,1) which you can use to get a better effective score/rank.
+Without a callback, `.score(positives, total)` returns the WCI which you can use to get a better effective score/rank.
 ```
 var myPost = getFromMongo('postId');
 var postRanker = new Wilson(.9);